opendatalab/UniMERNet/README.md

 ## TODO

-- [x] Release inference code and checkpoints of UniMERNet.
+[✅] Release inference code and checkpoints of UniMERNet.
-- [x] Release UniMER-1M and UniMER-Test.
+[✅] Release UniMER-1M and UniMER-Test.
-- [x] Open-source the Streamlit formula recognition GUI application.
+[✅] Open-source the Streamlit formula recognition GUI application.
-- [ ] Release the training code for UniMERNet.
+[✅] Release the training code for UniMERNet.

 ## Citation
 If you find our models / code / papers useful in your research, please consider giving us a star ⭐ and citing our work 📝, thank you :)